-- The subject land will remain in public ownership and will continue to be used for a mix of operational and community land purposes. - The loss of part of the public reserve by recognising the existing infrastructure use will not reduce local residents' accessibility to local open space.
+- The subject land will remain in public ownership and will continue to be used for a mix of operational and community land purposes. - The proposal will not reduce local residents' accessibility to local open space.

-- The land would cease to be public reserve - No other interests have been identified or would be discharged
+- The land would cease to be public reserve. - No other interests have been identified or would be discharged.

-Part of Lot 74 DP 776541, 9 Moir Place, Broulee
+11 Part of Lot 74 DP 776541, 9 Moir Place, Broulee

-Enable Council to sell the subject land to adjoining landholders if requested in the future.
+• Enable Council to sell the subject land to adjoining landholders if requested in the future.

-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification (Part Lots) Map to identify that part of the land proposed to be reclassified.